Harmonia Organica - Ochsenhausen Organ Book

 Monastery of Ochsenhausen (Germany) β€” 1735

-A declaration of love to an organ: Upper Swabian baroque music as original compositions for the organ of Ochsenhausen Abbey built by Joseph Gabler
+A declaration of love to an organ: Upper Swabian Baroque music especially compiled for the organ of Ochsenhausen Abbey built by Joseph Gabler as one of the most important sources for the performance of historical pieces of music

 1. Jospeh Gabler (1700–71) was one of the most significant south German organ builders of the Baroque period